 The U.S.-China Trade Deficit in the Context of the Overall U.S. Trade Deficit.
 While China is a large trading partner, it accounted for only 16.5% of U.S. merchandise imports in 2007 and 29% of the sum of all U.S. bilateral trade deficits.
 Over a span of several years, a country with a floating exchange rate can consistently run an overall trade deficit for only one reason: a domestic imbalance between saving and investment.
 Over the past two decades, U.S. saving as a share of gross domestic product (GDP) has been in gradual decline.
 On the one hand, the U.S. has high rates of productivity growth and strong economic fundamentals that are conducive to high rates of capital investment.
 On the other hand, it has a chronically low household saving rate, and recently a negative government saving rate as a result of the budget deficit.
-As long as Americans save little, foreigners will use their saving to finance profitable investment opportunities in the United States; the trade deficit is the result.4 The returns to foreign-owned capital will flow to U.S. labor.
+As long as Americans save little, foreigners will use their saving to finance profitable investment opportunities in the United States; the trade deficit is the result.
+The returns to foreignowned capital will flow to foreigners instead of Americans, but the returns to U.S. labor utilizing foreign-owned capital will flow to U.S. labor.

-Chinese statistics indicated that more than half of its exports to the world are produced by foreign-invested firms in China, many of which have shifted production to China in order to gain access to low-cost labor.
+More than half of China's exports to the world are produced by foreign-invested firms in China, many of which have shifted production to China in order to gain access to low-cost labor.
 (The returns to capital of U.S. owned firms in China flow to Americans.)
 Such firms import raw materials and components (much of which come from East Asia) for assembly in China.
 As a result, China tends to run trade deficits with East Asian countries (such as Taiwan, South Korea, and Japan) and trade surpluses with countries with high consumer demand, such as the United States.
-If China's trade with the United States is excluded, China's total trade surplus was \$12 billion.
+If China's trade with the United States is excluded, China's total trade surplus was \$12 billion (2007).
 These factors imply that much of the increase in U.S. imports (and hence, the rising trade deficit with China) is largely the result of China becoming a production platform for many foreign companies, rather than unfair Chinese trade policies.